zerebubuth/libxml-ruby/README.markdown

 * footer.html - A copyright notice.

 ## Posts
 Posts use the post.html layout.
-Posts use the "none" permalink settings, so that they are referred only by their "title".
+Posts use the *none* permalink settings, so that they are referred only by their *title*.

 * index.markdown - The main page.
 * installation.markdown - Installation notes.
 * license.markdown - Libxml-ruby's license.

+Note: Emphasised words are Jekyll terminology.